wp-plugins/wpsso/readme.txt

 = Version 2.3 =

+This version includes two small improvements that are worth mentioning; The default Open Graph Image Dimensions used to be 1200x630px, in consideration of Facebook’s documented preferences, but this was less than ideal for G+ and Pinterest, for example.
+The new Image Dimension defaults are 1200x1200px, which should be a good compromise — make sure your original images are large enough.
+If not, you can reduce the Image Dimension value, but your images may not feature as prominently when posted to facebook.
+The class method used to generate default option values has also been improved by calling the option filter just once.
+And if you’re on a multisite, the plugin will now generate a default set of option values when you create a new blog.

 * Added action hooks for 'wpmu_new_blog' and 'wpmu_activate_blog' to install default options (if necessary) when **multisite** blogs are created and/or activated.
 * Added a notice error message if / when the WordPress `wp_remote_get()` function (used when checking for updates) returns an error (Pro version).
 * Changed the update filter hook priorities from 10 to 100 in order to avoid 3rd party filters from modifying the update information (Pro version).